-- Physical and sexual abuse, including, but not limited to, striking, hitting, kicking, biting, indecent or wanton gesturing, lewd remarks, indecent exposure, unwanted physical contact, any form of sexual contact or inappropriate touching, are strickly prohibited within our organization.
+- Physical and sexual abuse, including, but not limited to, striking, hitting, kicking, biting, indecent or wanton gesturing, lewd remarks, indecent exposure, unwanted physical contact, any form of sexual contact or inappropriate touching, are strictly prohibited within our organization.

 - Emotional abuse or verbal abuse is also prohibited.
 These include, but are not limited to such forms of abuse as profanity, yelling, insulting, threatening, mocking, demeaning behavior, or making abusive statements in regard to a person’s race, gender, religion, nationality, ethnicity, sex or age.

-Printed Name Team/Teams
+Printed Name Current Club & Team/Teams

 Please take time to read through the WCSSF Rules & Regulations as well as the WCSSF Coach’s Packet before the season begins.